 - 1 Hold MENU.

 - 2 Select Activities & Apps.

 - 3 Select the activity to customize.

 - 4 Select the activity settings.

 - 5 Select Data Screens.

 - 6 Select a data screen to customize.

 - 7 Select an option:

-- Select Layout to adjust the number of data fields on the data screen.
+- · Select Layout to adjust the number of data fields on the data screen.

 - Select a field to change the data that appears in the field.

-- Select Left Gauge or Right Gauge to add graphical dive gauges.
+- · Select Reorder to change the location of the data screen in the loop.

-- Select Reorder to change the location of the data screen in the loop.
+- · Select Remove to remove the data screen from the loop.

-- Select Remove to remove the data screen from the loop.
+- 8 If necessary, select Add New to add a data screen to the loop.